magland/sortingview/src/pages/Home/customBackendInstructions.md

 sortingview-start-backend --label choose-a-label --app-url https://sortingview.vercel.app
 ```

-Keep this running, and make a note of the `Backend URI` as output from this program.
+Run this script and keep it running in a terminal (you may want to use a tool like tmux).
+Make a note of the `Backend URI` as output from this program.

 ## Select your custom backend provider in the app